AgnitumuS/ubjs/tutorials/database_tuning.md

 | String  | SQLT_STR (NVARCHAR2) |
 | Blob    | SQLT_LVB |

-For a parameters of type `string` in case database table column is not of the type NVARCHAR2 to use a database index you can cast parameter directly to type you need
+For parameters of type `string` in case database table column is not of the type NVARCHAR2 to use a database index you can cast parameter directly to type you need

 ```